alexeismith/shaders/README.md

 A place for learning and experimentation with GLSL pixel shaders.

-#### building-blocks

-Small shaders that centre around one technique which can be reused elsewhere.

 #### experiments

-A sandbox area, containing more complex shaders which combine multiple techniques.
+A sandbox area for exploring various ideas.

+#### techniques

+Simpler shaders that centre around one reusable technique.

 #### tools

-Examples of utility functions for debugging and general development.
+Utility functions for debugging and general development.

 #### tutorials